Ansh-Patoliya/DSA/out/production/DSA/Progress.md

   - Overall, these problems solidified my understanding of the sliding window technique and its versatility in solving a variety of problems efficiently.
 ---

+## 📅 **Day 14 ** – Fruit Into Baskets *(29 Oct 2025)*
+### 🎯 **Focus of the Day**
+Applying the sliding window technique to solve problems involving contiguous subarrays with constraints.

+---
+### ✅ **Tasks Completed**
+#### 🔹 **Problem**: LeetCode 904 - `Fruit Into Baskets`
+- **`Problem`**: Given an array representing types of fruits, find the length of the longest subarray containing at most two different types of fruits.
+- **`Approach`**: Used the sliding window technique with a HashMap to track the count of each fruit type within the window.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each element is processed once.
+  - **`Space`**: O(1) — The HashMap stores at most two fruit types.
+- **`Edge Cases Handled`**: All fruits are the same type, only one type of fruit present.
+---
+### 💭 **Reflection**
+- Today's problem, "Fruit Into Baskets," was an excellent exercise in applying the sliding window technique to solve problems involving contiguous subarrays with constraints.
+- The sliding window approach, combined with a HashMap to track fruit counts, allowed for efficient management of the window size while ensuring that we adhered to the constraint of having at most two different fruit types.
+This method enabled us to dynamically adjust the window boundaries based on the current fruit counts.
+- A key insight was recognizing that when the number of fruit types exceeded two, we needed to shrink the window from the left until we were back within the constraint.
+This required careful tracking of the counts and ensuring that we updated the maximum length of valid subarrays accordingly.
+- Overall, this problem reinforced the versatility of the sliding window technique and highlighted its effectiveness in solving a variety of problems efficiently.
+---
 **🔥 Keep the momentum going! 🔥**